yoshan0921/streamlit-dashboard/README.md

 If VSCode cannot find the path to the libraries installed in your virtual environment, try the following VSCode setting:
 * Go to "Python › Analysis: Extra Paths"
+* Add the path of libraries to the Extra Paths
+* How to find the libraries path installed in your virtual machine is as follow.
 ```
 $ pipenv shell
 $ python